valentiniljaz/script.elementum.partis/test/readme.md

 ## Testing

-You can test only the Partia class without using the whole Kodi stack.
+You can test only the Partis class without using the whole Kodi stack.

 ### Prerequisites